 Getting Cleaning Business Contracts

 Once you've done the legwork to start your cleaning business, you'll need to decide how to secure cleaning business contracts with clients.
 In the past, you could hand out business cards and flyers, but today, you'll need a marketing strategy that includes online advertising, like social media posts.
 More and more customers shop online for the services they need, so if you don't have a strong web presence, you could miss out on lucrative cleaning contracts.

 The most effective solution for attracting clients is using social media.
 You should set up accounts for your business on popular social media networks and frequently post about your services.

 You also need an attractive, easy-to-navigate website.
 On your site, you should provide your prospective clients with answers to frequently asked questions about your business.
 You might also want to include a blog where you can write about your services and interesting cleaning topics.

 Although your focus should be on online marketing, you may also want to use a few classic marketing techniques.
 For instance, you can give your customers incentives for referring your business or can ask them to provide with you feedback that you can post online.

 If you need help with cleaning business contracts, you can post your legal needs on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.